samjbaker/Group-Web-Project/report/SprintsAndProjectManagements.md

 - Creating the front-page with all the necessary features of the MVP as discussed with the team.
 This included the implementation of data transfer to and from the back-end and database.

-	* Tony became accustomed to webtools such as angular before starting the final front-end, to avoid unnecessary code and time intensive reformatting.
+	* Tony became accustomed to web tools such as angular before starting the final front-end, to avoid unnecessary code and time intensive refactoring.
 In the end he decided to split the front end into 3 main navigation columns, successfully implementing all outlined goals such as infinite scrolling and saving user posts.
-At the same time, Tony conducted testing to ensure that the tested elements of the front-end run stable and error free.
+At the same time, Tony conducted unit testing to ensure that the elements of the front-end are stable and error free.

 Database:
 - Assisting the database department in the functionality of the database and its connection to the front and back-end.